freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

       configuration files.
    -  View, modify, and delete both access and error logs for the *Journalist Interface*.
-   -  View any HTTP requests made by the source, the admin, and the journalist in that moment.
+   -  View any HTTP requests made by the *Source*, the admin, and the *Journalist* in that moment.
 This includes seeing plaintext codenames, submissions, and communications.
-   -  Add and delete communications between a journalist and a source by writing to the database.
+   -  Add and delete communications between a *Journalist* and a *Source* by writing to the database.

 -  An attacker with access to the **root** user can: